Yandex Cloud

 3. Wait for the operation to complete.

-After this, all required resources will be created in the specified folder, and the FQDNs of the cluster hosts will be displayed in the terminal.
-You can check the new resources and their settings using the management console.
+This will create all the resources you need in the specified folder, and the terminal will display the FQDNs of the cluster hosts.
+You can check the new resources and their configuration using the management console.

 Time limits